mattmoor/mink/README.md

 `mink` is a minimal distribution of some of the core Knative components.

+## How?

+You can install `mink` by running `ko apply -R -f config` (assuming you have properly configured `ko`).

+## Why?

 The upstream Knative distributions keep themselves intentionally loosely coupled and run extensions as separate deployment processes, which can lead to considerable sprawl.

 `mink` folds many of these components together: